ava11235/ava11235.github.io/_posts/2025-07-25-AI-Augmenting-Your-Cloud-Career.md

 ## The Path Forward 🛤️

 The convergence of AI and cloud computing is not just a trend—it's the new reality of technology careers.
 Organizations are increasingly looking for professionals who can bridge the gap between traditional cloud infrastructure and AI-powered solutions.
-The AWS Cloud Adoption Framework for Artificial Intelligence, Machine Learning, and Generative AI provides a comprehensive mental model for organizations striving to generate business value from AI.

 As we move forward, the most successful cloud professionals will be those who:
 * Embrace AI as an integral part of their skill set